 Watts Clever Smart Energy Monitor (EW4500)

-Simply mount the sensor on top of the flashing LED labelled 1Wh/imp (or similar) on the front of your meter, then follow set-up instructions.
+Mount the supplied sensor on top of the flashing LED labelled 1Wh/imp (or similar) on the front of your meter.
 The LED sensor is known to work on a wide range of meters including those shown below (Landis+Gyr, i-credit and others).
-Download the Quick Installation Guide.

 The sensor goes over the LED labelled with the red arrows.

 If your smart meter has a 'pulse output' (ie. flashing red LED, like these) then the EW4500 will work with it.

 If your smart meter does not have an impulse LED indicator like those above then it may not be compatible.
 For example, some smart meters only show usage on the LCD screen with a square or arrow (example below).
 If your meter only has this usage indicator then we recommend buying the Efergy Elite.

 If your smart meter's pulse output is embedded in its LCD display (as above) it may not be compatible with the EW4500.

 The EW4500 can also be used as a solar energy monitor in most cases.
 Here's what you need to know if you have solar panels installed:

 - The monitor will report back exactly what your smart/digital meter reports via its flashing LED.

 - In most cases, the LED stops flashing when solar power production exceeds household consumption.
 As such, the monitor reports NET household electricity consumption.